Life-Letters/mocha-factory-example/README.md

   // These 2 are to demonstrate real requests and integration testing TEST_USER='test@test.com'
   TEST_PASS='test'

+  // Heroku specific
+  NPM_CONFIG_PRODUCTION = false <--- installs dev dependencies to allow testing NODE_MODULES_CACHE = true/false <--- If you want to bust the cache
 ```

 ##### NOTE - please use Char in ur .env single quote else wd-sync.remote breaks